 Esophageal Cancer Risk Factors

 The incidence is higher in elderly men, obese people, smokers, those who consume a lot of alcohol or excessively hot beverages, and those with a disease called Barrett’s esophagus, due to long-term reflux disease.
-It can be seen more frequently in people who consume less fresh fruits and vegetables, achalasia, which is one of the esophagus diseases, and those who accidently consume toxic substances such as bleach, salt spirit, or detergent.
+It can be seen more frequently in people who consume less fresh fruits and vegetables, achalasia, which is one of the esophagus diseases, and those who accidentally consume toxic substances such as bleach, salt spirit, or detergent.

 What Are Esophageal Cancer Treatment Methods?